 In contrast to our findings related to exposure, we find evidence of stratification in engagement, with a larger gap between low- and high-attraction groups.
 This could be due to perception, as the high-attraction group may be more likely expression intent.
 But a lack of intentionality may not necessarily reduce engagement.
 Matthes and colleagues’ (2020) political incidental news exposure (PINE) model suggests that incidental exposure may not lead to deeper engagement with content.
 Our findings support this idea and suggest that incidental exposure may even reduce engagement.
 Therefore, digital media platforms may get content in front of people, but disengagement from that content could render its beneficial effects on learning and political participation minimal (Nanz & Matthes, 2022).

 The findings of the study are limited in several ways.
 The study is based on cross-sectional data, which cannot be used to test causality.
 Our goal was to observe patterns of information exposure and engagement across groups.
 The ‘popular story’ approach presents another design limitation.
 It is not possible to show all of the top stories in a given cycle, and even showing more than one would increase survey fatigue.
 We opted instead to show a single story to serve as a proxy for popular content.
 This compromise produces measurement error, but these should be random rather than systematic.
-A final design consideration is that scholars replicating our linkage design employed should consider the dominance of Fox News on social media platforms.
+A final design consideration is that scholars replicating our linkage design should consider the dominance of Fox News on social media platforms.
 Fox News was the most popular and ubiquitous news organization represented in every sampling frame, highlighting the organization’s power in the U.S. media environment.
 However, it is not clear how useful third-party ranking lists (e.g., NewsWhip, CrowdTangle, etc.) are in describing what shows up in people’s feeds.
 We assume that posts with higher engagement are more likely to be seen, but researchers should be mindful of the composition of content lists provided by ranking services.

 The survey is limited by self-reported measures of key variables, as people tend to underestimate their news exposure on surveys (González-Bailón & Xenos, 2020), and this measurement error produces biased descriptive inferences.
 However, it will not necessarily bias causal inferences (i.e., estimates of relationships; see King et al., 1994).
 This highlights the value of self-reported measures to the field, as obtaining reliable and externally valid data from social media companies is difficult.
 Thus, despite their limitations, self-reported measures of news use are still important for estimating relationships with other variables.
 The interest measure is also limited, as it includes items related to politics and local community.
 While the scale is reliable and the items are correlated, two of them do not specifically mention news.
 That said, the scale reduces random measurement error and increases model efficiency.